Posted on Monday, 21st September 2009 by Eric Cressey

 Ouch.

 The take-home message is that a lot of coaches think that lifting programs are either a) a waste of time or b) flat-out dangerous.
 Sadly, as the videos above demonstrate, in many cases, they’re right.
 However, completely contraindicating lifting can really stunt the development of players and predispose them to injuries.
-Throwing is dangerous when done incorrectly, and so is sprinting, fielding ground balls, and taking batting practice.
+Throwing is dangerous when done incorrectly, and so are sprinting, fielding ground balls, and taking batting practice.
 We don’t contraindicate those, though, do we?
 We educate athletes on how to participate in these training initiatives properly.

 I can tell you that at Cressey Performance, each one of our pro baseball players lifts four times a week, throws the medicine ball 2-3 times a week, and does supplemental movement training 2-3 days per week during the off-season - and they continue lifting during the season (at a lower frequency and volume).
 This is true of both position players and pitchers.

-Our high school guys get after it as well; I don’t know of many other private sector facilities in the country who have six high school guys throwing 90mph+ before the age of 18 (with several more right on the cusp of this milestone).
+Our high school guys get after it as well; I don’t know of many other private sector facilities in the country who have eight high school guys throwing 90mph+ before the age of 18 (with several more right on the cusp of this milestone).
 Something is working.

 And, beyond just the direct training benefits of this system, there is something to be said for the camaraderie strength and conditioning does for teammates on top of regular practices.
 The fact that kids actually requested this says volumes!